MHickey2/First_Project/README.md

 ## UX Strategy <a name="uxstrategy"></a>
 The website is designed as an introduction to the subject of 'Life Balance', so the aim is to present information in a condensed and logical manner within 3 main subject areas.
-This involved intensive research initially to find what subject areas are most pertinent and establish suitable ways this information can be presented to the users.
-There was also a period of competitive analysis on existing websites to evaluate the goals I needed to accomplish within the project.
+This involved intensive research initially to find what subject areas were most pertinent and find suitable ways this information can be presented to the users.
+There was also a period of competitive analysis on existing websites to evaluate the goals I needed to accomplish within this project.
 It was also important to identify the target audience for the website to determine the tone needed in the delivery of the site's content.
 <br/>

 ### The Business Goals of the website: <a name="businessgoals"></a>
 - No commercial goals, but the site's goal is to build awareness of ways a person can improve their quality of live by adopting simple changes.
 - Provide simple tips on achieving good work life balance.
 - Promote engagement with users by giving them access to a regular newsletter.*
-- Further engage the user by allowing the to register for an upcoming webinar that offers an interative and more indepth insight into the issues within the site.
+- Further engage the user by allowing the user to register for an upcoming webinar that offers an interative and more indepth insight into the issues within the site.
 - Offer users the opportunity to engage with others by joining with dedicated social media channels in order to build a community of people who have similar goals.
   <br/>